HanniganAirQuality/OZ-POD/README.md

 Important Notes: The <firmware version>.cpp file within the SRC folder is the file that must be compiled and uploaded to the particle microcontroller.
 The OzPOD_node.h file is the file where you will configure the board how you desire.
 You must recompile the .cpp file everytime you update the OzPOD_node.h file.

+# Header Log
+Please see our OzPOD_HeaderLog.yaml to see headers for all versions of the OzPOD.
+Note that OzPOD_V1 has a Cell & SD header set.
+All requisite metadata should be present in this file (data units, the data type, etc)

 # Update Tracker
 Thanks to Izzy for this suggestion!
 Here we will be tracking each version of the firmware.